 For a couple of days the mercury plummeted to -10 and the feared, fanged ‘Berlin Winter’ of yore returned to remind of us years gone by.
-With the freezing temperatures can the snow, along with a fair bit of wind, creating some fairly uncomfortable blizzard-like conditions.
+With the freezing temperatures came the snow, along with a fair bit of wind, creating some fairly intense blizzard-like conditions.

 Given snow has been such a rare occurrence in recent years (it used to be reliably present) I took the opportunity to wrap up and head out, taking a few long walks to try and capture the atmosphere wrought by these not-so-humane conditions.

 During the worst parts the streets were almost empty, and the few people around were reduced to walking bundles of clothing, heads down, teeth chattering, powering through the weather to get home or to the nearest cosy cafe or bar.